Parents and Survivors Can Help Doctors Create Great Retinoblastoma Care

 Awareness and Diagnosis

-For many families, the challenges begin before diagnosis, when they see the early signs of squint or leukocoria (white pupil) and seek help for their child.
+For many families, the challenges begin before diagnosis, when they see the early signs of squint (turned eye) or leukocoria (white pupil) and seek help for their child.

 Retinoblastoma affects around 1 in 15-17,000 live births.
-This equates to around 1,500 children per year in India, 270 in the USA, 135 in Mexico, 22 in Canada and 16 in Australia.
-Diagnosis is frequently delayed as many primary doctors don’t recognize the early signs and fail to head the parents’ knowledge.
+Diagnosis is frequently delayed as many primary doctors don’t recognize the early signs, dismiss the possibility of a rare cancer being the cause, and fail to head parents’ knowledge, instinct, and concern.

 Doctors and researchers who specialize in retinoblastoma recognize late diagnosis as a critical issue.
 Delays rob children of sight and kill children every day around the world.
 The community aims to develop common messaging and impactful campaigns to improve early diagnosis.